Arachian/arachian.github.io/about.md

 I'm interested in anything to do with cybersecurity.
 I'm currently employed as a cyber defense operator (sounds cool, but not really).
 Anyway, I'll edit this later when I come up with something better.

-### Things I want to do (In no particular order)
+### Things I want to do (in no particular order)

-1. Python
+1. Become proficient using Python
-2. PowerShell
+2. Become proficient using PowerShell
 3. Learn more about PCAP Analysis
-4. Tackle a new certification
+4. Obtain a new certification
-5. Learn more about hardware stuff, like soldering, SAOs, stuff like that.
+5. Learn more about hardware stuff (soldering, SAOs, etc)
 6. Attend more conferences
 7. Participate in more CTFs